RuideFu/mighty-forty/ERIRA26_Students/System_Box_Design_Challenge_26.md

 Requirements of the system:
+**Let me know if there are any dimensions that are missing and I will provide them, also let me know if any of these requirments are unclear**

 ### Overall
 - Your design should be practical for both printing and usage.
 Your design should not have massive hanging components and should not be impractical or hard to access.
 - Any ports or attached components should represent real dimensions of real products.
+You can use some of the wires we have in the lab here for reference, but for some ports we don't have extenders for, you should find a good product and list it in your documentation as the reason for the dimensions you chose.

 ### Exterior
 - 4 exterior HDMI ports.
 The rpi 4b and rpi 5 natively come with 2 USB 2.0 slots and 2 USB 3.0 slots, but the DataQ requires one of the 3.0 slots to function.